-According to a govt. official “The government has identified 11 zones and nine clusters for this purpose and is getting ready to launch its pilot steel cluster in Kalinganagar, Odisha.”
+According to the govt. official “The government has identified 11 zones and nine clusters for this purpose and is getting ready to launch its pilot steel cluster in Kalinganagar, Odisha.”
 The government is also focusing heavily on using inland waterways to relieve congestion in eastern India’s ports.

 One thing that is evident from this cyclical business is that it is never going to be different.
-With supernormal profits comes the burden of expansion plans in anticipation of greater demand and that is covered by CAPEX plans which involved taking on more debt or using reserves.
+With supernormal profits comes the burden of expansion plans in anticipation of greater demand and that is covered by CAPEX plans which involve taking on more debt or using reserves.
 Any disruption in any raw material (here we would consider iron ore and coking coal) leads to a change in plans, exactly, what we foresee for the third quarter and onwards.
 Hoping the government looks at the problem holistically and not from an iron ore perspective only, we shall continue to see strong growth in this business.

-Else, as we’ve mentioned above a rise in production costs seems inevitable and maybe it is time the steel companies gear up for a “different” part of the cycle.
+Otherwise, as we’ve mentioned above a rise in production costs seems inevitable and maybe it is time the steel companies gear up for a “different” part of the cycle.